kubeflow/website/content/en/docs/gke/deploy/management-setup.md

 * **Makefile** is a file that defines rules to automate deployment process.
 You can refer to [GNU make documentation](https://www.gnu.org/software/make/manual/make.html#Introduction) for more introduction.
 The Makefile we provide is designed to be user maintainable.
 You are encouraged to read, edit and maintain it to suit your own deployment customization needs.

-* **upstream** is a directory containing kustomize packages for deploying your management cluster
+* **upstream** is a directory containing kustomize packages for deploying your management cluster.

-  * This directory contains the upstream configurations on which your deployment is based on.
+  This directory contains the upstream configurations on which your deployment is based on.

 * **instance** is a directory that defines user overlays that are applied to the upstream configurations in order to customize management cluster for your use case.

   * **cluster** is a kustomize package defining all the Google Cloud resources needed using [gcloud beta anthos apply](https://cloud.google.com/sdk/gcloud/reference/beta/anthos/apply).
 It can apply some Google Cloud resource types using the same resource definition for Config Connector.

-    * You can edit this kustomize package in order to customize the Google Cloud resources for your purposes
+You can edit this kustomize package in order to customize the Google Cloud resources for your purposes.

   * **cnrm-install-\*** folders contain kustomize packages for Google Cloud services, iam policies and Kubernetes resources to install Config Connector following [Advanced installation options for Config Connector](https://cloud.google.com/config-connector/docs/how-to/advanced-install).